 Other causes are:

-Make an appointment with your doctor if your taste problems do not go away, or if abnormal tastes occur with other symptoms.
+Call your provider if your taste problems do not go away, or if abnormal tastes occur with other symptoms.

-The doctor will perform a physical examination and ask questions, including:
+The provider will perform a physical exam and ask questions, including:

 A CT scan or MRI scan may be done to look at the sinuses or the part of the brain that controls the sense of smell.